themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 }
 ~~~

 Refresh your browser, and if you're on a large display pull the window as wide as it will go.

+{{ theme:partial src="image" title="Big Text" show="{{ number }}" file="larger-fonts.png" }}

 You'll see everything smoothly increase in size *assuming you scaled everything in relative measures like ems and percentages*.
 This is why it's a good idea to avoid exact pixel sizes whenever possible.
 They don't scale.

 > {{ theme:partial src="aside-header" voice="erik" text="Except..." }}
 >